Mirantis/ceph-lcm/docs/source/api/usage.rst

 Decapod using API.

-To update model, we need to update its *data* fieldset (please check TODO for details).
+To update model, we need to update its *data* fieldset (please check :ref:`api-model-basic` for details).
 Do not update any field except of *data*, you will get *400 Bad Request* on such attempt.

 .. code-block:: python